foundation-runtime/jenkins-openstack-deployment-plugin/README.md

   - HEAT templates exist in a git repository
   - Deployment scripts exist in either a git repository or are attached as a tar.gz file to each artifact in Nexus

-The HEAT repositoryis expected to have this structure:
+The HEAT repositories expected to have this structure:
 ```sh
 `-- <product name>
     |-- <product name>.env.yaml